mscarey/legislice/docs/guides/downloading.rst

-5. Exploring the Structure of a Legislative Code
+5. Exploring the structure of a legislative code
 ------------------------------------------------

 When you query the API for a provision at a path with less than four